ory/elements/README.md

 ### Component System

-Elements solely rely on React components since they are easy to write and provides support to a large React based ecosystem.
+Ory Elements solely rely on React components since they are easy to write and provides support to a large React based ecosystem.
 The project then bundles these components to their respective needs.
 An example is bundling for Preact which you can find in the